KristaRutz/Week-12-Advanced-Databases-and-Authentication-Project/README.md

 # Book Club Database (C# ASP .NET Application)

+## By _**Krista Rutz**_

-#### A web-based application where the user can track information about books, hosted on [GitHub](https://github.com/KristaRutz/Week-12-Advanced-Databases-and-Authentication-Project). _Last Updated 03.27.2020._
+#### A web-based application where the user can track information about books, hosted on [GitHub](https://github.com/KristaRutz/Week-12-Advanced-Databases-and-Authentication-Project). _Last Updated 03.28.2020._

-#### By _**Krista Rutz**_

 ## Description

-This application lets the user... and does...
-It might even be hosted on hosted on [GitHub](https://github.com/KristaRutz/Week-12-Advanced-Databases-and-Authentication-Project).
-It does so using this and this technology or concept.
+This application lets the user create an account and login to organize their personal library or virtual reading shelves, letting them add books and authors.
+Ability to add multiple authors to a book or multiple books to an author is included, in addition to edit and delete functionality.

+This project was developed in C# on the .NET Core platform with ASP.NET Core web processing, using MVC pattern libraries, Razor dynamic templating, and a SQL database.
+Specifically, the app was built using Entity Framework and MySQL to create the schema, and it's hosted on [GitHub](https://github.com/KristaRutz/Week-12-Advanced-Databases-and-Authentication-Project).

+#### Epicodus skills:

+- C#, HTML, CSS
+- Razor view on pages
+- MVC pattern (with ASP .NET Core 2.2)
+- RESTful routing and CRUD
+- many-to-many database relationships
+- Entity framework migrations
+- Identity and authorization
+- Asynchronous code
+- MySQL Workbench and server
+- Bootstrap library
+- Behavior driven development (BDD)
+- Git version control and GitHub

 ## Installation / Set-up